jackson-laskey/LandXML/README.md

 <h2>Example Document</h2>

-File name: 6 - Trust Us, It's SIM(ple): Find The Right Plan For you #This is the drive file name, not included in the document text
+File name: 6 - Trust Us, It's SIM(ple): Find The Right Plan For you #This is the drive file name, not included in the document text, and therefore not included in the xml file.

 Trust Us, It's SIM(ple): Find The Right Plan For you